Ngga Pulu

-Ngga Pulu is a summit on the north rim of Mount Carstensz in the western part of the island of New Guinea rising 4862 m.
+Ngga Pulu is summit on the north rim of Mount Carstensz in the western part of the island of New Guinea rising 4862 m.
 Trigonometric measurements showed that Ngga Pulu was (and had been for many centuries before) the highest mountain of New Guinea and also the highest summit of the Australia-New Guinea continent.
 The elevation of Ngga Pulu in 1936 was about 4907 m, and it was the highest and most prominent peak between the Himalaya and the Andes.
-However, due to glacial melting, Ngga Pulu lost a lot of elevation in the 20th century.
+However, due to glacial melting, Ngga Pulu lost a high margin of elevation in the 20th century, being surpassed by Puncak Jaya.
+It is surrounded by one of Indonesia's only three glaciers, including the one on Puncak Trikora.

 Name

 Ngga Pulu is the only summit of Mount Carstensz with a regular indigenous name.
 Sumantri and the current summit used to be called the NW and SE peaks of Ngga Pulu.
 Heinrich Harrer labeled the NW peak Ngapalu on his map drawn in 1962, while calling the SE Peak (the current Ngga Pulu) Sunday Peak.
 When Indonesia took control of Western New Guinea in 1963, the peaks were known as Puntjak Soekarno and Puncak Jaya until the Carstensz Pyramid was established as the highest summit.
 Sometime after 1973 the NW summit was renamed to Sumantri, in honor of the recently deceased Minister of Energy and Mineral Resources.